 \subsection{Comparing Frequency to Linkage}

-To facilitate this discussion, we recall that linkage is a symmetric relation on grade $3$ perfect ideals and say that two classes are \emph{linked} if by linkage one can obtain an ideal of one class from an ideal of the other.
+To facilitate this discussion, we recall that linkage is a symmetric relation on grade $3$ perfect ideals and say that two classes are \emph{directly linked} if by one application of linkage one can obtain an ideal of one class from an ideal of the other.
 Within the bounds $1\leq n\leq 10$ and $3\leq m\leq 12$ all permissible $\B$ classes were realized in the experiment.
 All but seven permissible $\T$ classes were realized.
-However, these seven $\T$ classes are linked to observed classes.
-In \cite{Hardesty23}, Hardesty proves that one can use linkage to realize ideals of class $\T$ for all $m\geq 5$ and $n\geq 4$.
+However, these seven $\T$ classes are directly linked to observed classes.
+In \cite[3.2]{Hardesty24}, Hardesty proves that one can use linkage to realize ideals of class $\T$ for all $m\geq 5$ and $n\geq 4$.

-Within the bounds of the experiment, $201$ permissible $\G$ classes were not observed; of these $158$ are linked to observed classes.
-The classes linked to the unobserved classes occurred as rarely as once and as frequently as four million times.
+Within the bounds of the experiment, $201$ permissible $\G$ classes were not observed; of these $158$ are directly linked to observed classes.
+These $158$ directly linked classes occurred as rarely as once and as frequently as four million times.
 Most of these classes were observed frequently, with all but four of them occurring at least a hundred times.

 A total of $639$ permissible $\H$ classes went unobserved in the experiment.
-Of these, $66$ are linked to observed classes.
-These classes linked to unobserved classes occurred as rarely as once and as frequently as forty thousand times; most of them are rare, with all but six classes occurring fewer than a hundred times.
-However, each of the $639$ permissible $\H$ classes that were not observed is in the linkage class of an observed class, i.e.\ for each of them there is a chain of linked classes that connects it to an observed class.
+Of these, $66$ are directly linked to observed classes.
+These $66$ directly linked classes occurred as rarely as once and as frequently as forty thousand times; most of them are rare, with all but six classes occurring fewer than a hundred times.
+However, each of the $639$ permissible $\H$ classes that were not observed is in the linkage class of an observed class, i.e.\ for each of them there is a chain of directly linked classes that connects it to an observed class.